dwyl/learn-devops/elixir-phoenix-deployement.md

 for your users.
 However in the longer term using a PaaS can become costly (per unit of compute e.g. RAM/CPU).
-Virtual Private Server are in contrast normally cheaper to run but require more setup time and devops knowledge.
+Virtual Private Server are in contrast normally cheaper to run but require more setup time and DevOps knowledge to maintain.

 ### PaaS